Ognjen01/Ognjen01/README.md

 ## I'm a software and mobile application developer!

-- 🔭 I just launched my new mobile app: [Augmented reality Lazic inox][newapp]!
+- 🔭 I just launched my new mobile app: [Planinarska obuka][newapp]!
 - 🌱 I’m currently learning algorythms and data structures
 - 💻 I’m looking to collaborate with other software developers